laphedhendad/UI-Framework/README.md

 $${\color{orange}IMPORTANT!}$$

-This framework depends on the custom [lightweight reactivity package](https://github.com/laphedhendad/com.laphed.reactivity).
+The framework depends on the custom [lightweight reactivity package](https://github.com/laphedhendad/com.laphed.reactivity).
 You need to install this before installing the UI Framework.
 <hr>

   * Via .unitypackage file: